~ PART ONE ~

 "I'm going to make you scream, you little liar!"
 Bellatrix shrieked in fury as she walked towards Hermione, who began to sob uncontrollably.

 "Where did you get the sword?
 What is your name?
 TELL ME!" screamed Bellatrix, cutting Hermione on the cheek again and bringing out another scream.
-Draco watched with a horrified expression, and winced at the scream.
+Draco watched with a horrified expression and winced at the scream.
 He wished she would just tell the truth and get it over with.

-"I f-found it!
+"I found it!
 In the forest!" sobbed Hermione.

 "N-no!
 I swear, I j-just found it!"
 Hermione continued, being completely honest.
 Harry had found it, they didn't steal anything, and she didn't know what else to say.

 "Tell the truth!
 CRUCIO!" hissed Bellatrix.
 The screams echoed and filled the entire house, causing Draco to look away and close his eyes.
 But Bellatrix just smiled maliciously.
-Draco silently urged Hermione to just tell the truth, because he knew that Bellatrix wasn't going to stop until she had what she wanted.
+Draco wished the mudblood would just tell the truth, because he knew that Bellatrix wasn't going to stop until she had what she wanted.
 When Bellatrix finally lifted the torture spell after what felt like ages, Hermione was gasping and shaking in pain as they waited for an answer.

-"Are you going to tell me what I want to know, or will I do that again?" asked Bellatrix in a whisper.
+"Are you going to tell me what I want to know, or shall I continue for a few more minutes?" asked Bellatrix in a whisper.
 The entire room was silent, the only sound being Hermione's sobs.
-Nobody dared to move or speak while Bellatrix was so furious.
+Nobody dared to move or speak against Bellatrix.

 "It is her!
-It is the Granger girl!"
+It is the mudblood!"
 Draco burst out impulsively.
 His face was a shade paler than usual, and he looked like he was going to be sick.
-If he could leave the room, he would have done exactly that - but it was the duty of a Death Eater to stay.
+If he could leave the room, he would have done exactly that, but it was the duty of a Death Eater to stay.
 And if he had to be there, he didn't want to watch sickening torture.
 And if Hermione wasn't going to tell the truth, he had to do it for her.